Tyronn Lue, Clippers reportedly agree to new long-term contract

 The Los Angeles Clippers have agreed on a new long-term contract with head coach Tyronn Lue, according to multiple reports from ESPN and The Athletic.

-The new contract will reportedly make him one of the league's highest-paid coaches.
+The new contract, according to The Athletic's Sham Charania, is for 5 years and worth nearly $70 million.

-Lue, 47, has led the Clippers since Oct.
-2020 and guided them to the NBA playoffs in three of his four seasons in charge.
-Los Angeles is 184-134 (.579) under Lue and are coming off a 51-win, Pacific Division-winning title season in 2023-24.
+Lue, 47, has led the Clippers since October 2020 and guided them to the NBA playoffs in three of his four seasons in charge.
+Los Angeles is 184-134 (.579) under Lue and is coming off a 51-win, Pacific Division-title winning season in 2023-24.

-Lue has been an NBA head coach for a total of eight seasons, compiling a 312–217 record including six playoff berths and an NBA championship with the Cleveland Cavaliers in 2016.
+Lue has been an NBA head coach for eight seasons, compiling a 312–217 record, including six playoff berths and an NBA championship with LeBron James and the Cleveland Cavaliers in 2016.
 He began his coaching career as an assistant with the Boston Celtics in 2011.

 That followed an 11-year playing career with the Los Angeles Lakers, Washington Wizards, Orlando Magic, Houston Rockets, Atlanta Hawks, Dallas Mavericks and Milwaukee Bucks.
 He won two championships as a player with the Lakers.